Ilyushin Il-114: Production restart

 At the Paris Air Show in June 2017, a memorandum of understanding (MOU) between Pratt & Whitney Canada (P&WC) and Ilyushin Joint Stock Co. was signed for P&WC to provide two PW127H engines to restart the Ilyushin Il-114-100 regional turboprop aircraft program.

 The Il-112V, being developed from the Il-114 airliner, will replace Russia's aging fleet of Antonov An-26s, as the LVTS (Russian acronym for Lightweight Military-Transport Aircraft).
 The Ilyushin Il-112V tactical airlifter for the Russian air force was forecast to make its maiden flight in the summer of 2017, according to Yuri Slyusar, president of the United Aircraft Corporation (UAC), but it was subsequently delayed.
 On 9 November 2015, Russian Deputy Prime Minister Dmitry Rogozin reiterated that the Ilyushin Il-114 will be produced in the Sokol plant in Nizhny Novgorod.

 In July 2017, it was announced that Russia's United Aircraft Corp.
 (UAC) had signed a letter of intent with State Transport Leasing Co. for 50 Ilyushin Il-114-300s.
 Although the delivery schedule was not disclosed, the manufacturer and lessor are expected to sign a preliminary agreement on terms and conditions before the end of 2017.

 In 2017, the Kremlin injected ₽9.6 billion ($ million) into the Il-114-300 and for three years from 2018, UAC plans to invest ₽ billion ($ million) for the Il-114-300.

-From February 2020, new Il-114-300 is being built, entirely from domestic parts and using modern technology.
-Modern variant will carry 68 passengers, with a range of 2000 km.
+From February 2020, an existing Il-114 is being modified to Il-114-300 specifications using entirely domestic parts and modern technology.
+The new variant will carry 68 passengers, with a range of 2000 km.

-On November 28, 2020, the renovated Il-114 had started its first ground testing at an unspecified airfield within Moscow.
+On 28 November 2020, the renovated Il-114 started its ground testing at an unspecified airfield within Moscow.